Getting Rome Colosseum underground tour tickets is now easier than it used to be (even though they can be hard to come

 Visiting the Rome Colosseum underground is a very special thing to do, and it gives you a completely different understanding of the architecture and the history of this iconic monument.

-And not only that, but they have just opened the entire Colosseum underground so you see a lot more than you used to be able to see.
+Not only that, but they have just opened pretty much the entire Colosseum underground so you see a lot more than you used to be able to see.

 Here's everything you need to know about getting Rome Colosseum underground tour tickets: